acceleratedscience/open-ad-toolkit/README.md

 # What's New?

--   `%Openadd` has been added to the magic commands to provide pure data type results for data returning commands
+-   `%Openadd` has been added to the magic commands for commands that return data.
--   Upgraded skypilot to 0.6.0
+-   Upgraded SkyPilot to 0.6.0
--   Support for deploying in OpenSHift AI / Open Data hub workbench or podman/docker image `https://github.com/acceleratedscience/openad_workbench`
+-   Support for deploying in OpenShift AI/Open Data hub workbench or Podman/Docker image.
+[See the workbench repo](https://github.com/acceleratedscience/openad_workbench).
--   Support for Application API
+-   Support for application API
--   Property and Data Set Generation Services
-    We support the following Model Services
+-   New property and dataset generation services.<br>We currently support the following model services:

     -   GT4SD Generation Services `git@github.com:acceleratedscience/generation_inference_service.git`
     -   GT4SD Property Services `git@github.com:acceleratedscience/property_inference_service.git`